ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ## TODO List
 1. Update Error/Warnings Code with Possible Causes and Troubleshooting Options.
-1. Update Common Scenarios with Possible Causes and Troubleshooting Options.
+2. Update Common Scenarios with Possible Causes and Troubleshooting Options.
+3. Write section - Host-FPGA General Debugging Workflow
+4. Create SI and SO Channel Status SubVIs and Add to All 3 GSEs
+5. Write sections - Get serial input channel status from the FPGA & Get serial output channel status from the FPGA
+6. Write section - Instrumenting and Monitoring FPGA Behavior
+7. Write section - Optimize System Settings for Streaming Performance
+8. Look in csi2serdesconfig source for list of unique error codes and add to table (timebox 2 hours)
 ---

 ## Error/Warnings Codes